marklogic/mlxprs/CONTRIBUTING.md

 ## Building The Project

-It is recommended to use VSCode as the editor for this package, as it can self-load a debug instance.

-* Open the project folder in VSCode
-* Select the "Run and Debug" sidebar window (Ctrl+Shift+D)
-* Choose "Launch Extension (debug)" from the RUN AND DEBUG dropdown menu
-* Press the green play button or F5 to compile and launch the plugin in a test environment
-* Please see the README.md file for information on configuring and working in the test environment

 Building the project requires [Node.js](https://nodejs.org/) to be installed on your local machine.
 Node v14 LTS is recommended.

 First, dev dependencies must be installed.
 Run `npm install` in both this folder, and in the `./server` folder.
 For example: